-About the Master of Arts in Mathematics Teaching Program
+About the Master of Arts in Teaching Mathematics Program

 Who Should Apply?

 Each academic year will include 4 credits of mathematics work and 4 credits of educational leadership, all conducted online.
 The academic year online courses blend asynchronous assignments with live Virtual Learning Sessions.
-During the virtual learning sessions, participants have the option to attend in person on campus.

 Program Learning Outcomes

 Teachers completing the Master of Arts in Mathematics Teaching Program will: